mossti/winterproject_hexapod/README.md

 1. TowerPro SG92R Servo (x12)
 2. PS3 Controller

+---

 # Software

 This project runs via a Raspberry Pi Zero W, and the files are executed from within a ROS workspace.
 Within the workspace, the scripts are written in Python (2).

 Outside of the ROS workspace, a number of '1-off' helper scripts for diagnostics exist, which run Python (3).
 The control scheme used for input is a PS3 controller via Bluetooth, though scripts are included which work with a wired PS3 controller as well as with keyboard input.

+Note, a wired PS3 controller will work with joy_node alone, although to use the wireless functionality afforded by Bluetooth the ps3joy module is required.

 ## Gait Algorithm